fortran-gaming/oregon-trail-1975/README.md

 50 REM CDC CYBER 70/73-26 BASIC 3-1
 ```

-Very lightly modified to work with modern platform-independent ANSI BASIC interpreter such as `bwbasic`, FreeBASIC, etc.
+Very lightly modified to work with modern platform-independent ANSI BASIC interpreter such as `bwbasic`

 1978 version: https://github.com/clintmoyer/oregon-trail  carefully OCR'd and updated by @clintmoyer, tweaked by @scivision for ANSI BASIC compliance